TheFlash2k/Notes/Assembly.md

 - Control Bus
 - Address Bus
 ### Data Bus:
+The data bus transfers data between the cpu and the memory.
 ### Control Bus:
+Control bus uses binary signals to synchronize actions of all devices attached to the system bus.
 ### Address Bus:
+Address bus holds the addresses of the instructions and data when they are currently execution.
 The address bus carries addressing signals from the processor to memory, I/O (or peripherals), and other addressable devices around the processor.
 Control signals move out of the processor, but not in to it.
 [Reference](https://www.microcontrollertips.com/internal-processor-bus-data-address-control-bus-faq)

+# Instruction Execution Cycle
+> Haven't really touched this topic yet so not making any notes about it.

 # x86 Operating Modes:
 There are three primary operating modes: